Abhishek-Shekhar-Choudhary/CureMeet/README.md

-## Introduction
+## CureMeet

-Welcome to the VirtualDoc.
+Welcome to the CureMeet.
 The ultimate platform where doctors and patients meet virtually.
 The user can find a specific doctor among all the doctors on the platform according to their problems.
 This platform will help people get health guidance and tips by paying a small amount of money using their favorite payment method.

 ### Credentials for several Roles:
 - **User :**